 Is the proposed new Penny an additional tax on top of what is already being collected?
-No. The new Penny, if passed, would be a continuation of the current sales tax.
-Individuals would not pay more into the Transportation Penny program than they do now.
+No. With the new Penny, if passed, individuals would not pay more into the Transportation Penny program than they do now.

 What is the projected revenue from a potential new Penny?
 The projected revenue from a potential new Penny collected over 25 years or until the maximum revenue is received, whichever comes first, is estimated at \$4.5 billion.